iitcybersecurity/IoTAttackDefense/Attack/README.md

   Inet 20111118

-After the installation and configuration phase all the repository files must be added to the Oversim directory system (by replacing the old files).
+After the installation and configuration phase all the repository files must be added to the Oversim directory system by replacing the old files, since the application is not developed from scratch but over a preexisting project that uses libraries and modules present in the framework.
 Archives in /simulations contain simulation input datasets and must be extracted before performing the simulations.
 In /simulations is also present the omentpp.ini file where it is possible to set up the configuration (config MyApplicationConfKademlia).